hosseinoliabak/cisco/Routing/05_00_eigrp.md

     * Note that stub routers still form neighborships, even in receive-only mode.
 The stub router simply performs less work and reduces the Query scope because neighbors will not send these routers any Query messages.
+* Default route and propagating it in EIGRP
+  * in ospf we had `(config-router)#default-information originate` but in EIGRP we can do `(config-router)#redistribute static` then write a default static route to the destination for example `ip route 0.0.0.0 0.0.0.0 gig 0/0`
+  * Another option is, if we issued command `network 0.0.0.0` and the default route, there would be no need to `redistribute static` eigrp subcommand

 ### EIGRP Wighted Metric Formula
 * K1, K2: related to Bandwidth